 Extra points for everyday spending

 Most of my friends eat out too much and frequent too many bars.
 Sound like your friends?
 For the love of god, earn bonus points on it!
 (There’s nothing worse than seeing a debit card in a restaurant.)

-The travel category is very broad and includes airline tickets, hotel stays, tolls, train passes, bus fare, parking, and lots of other incidentals.
+The travel category is broad and includes airline tickets, hotel stays, tolls, train passes, bus fare, parking, and lots of other incidentals.

 Plus you’ll earn 1X point per $1 spent on other stuff.
 It’s not a lot, but it’s also a lot better than what you’ll earn with a debit card: nothing.